supreme-gg-gg/financial-ml/README.md

 Working Directory for Financial Machine Learning Research in Supervised and Reinforcement Learning Approaches in Various Asset Markets.

-**For each model you submit, you should always include an evaluation (preferably a Jupyter notebook that shows some sort of visualization like a graph or table).**s
+**For each model you submit, you should always include an evaluation (preferably a Jupyter notebook that shows some sort of visualization like a graph or table).**

 > Note that the project is built mainly on PyTorch, and new submissions are preferred to follow.
 However, TensorFlow still remains an open option.